Luxury Lifestyle

 Decor

 While a shared bedroom needs to present a cohesive front, it should also reflect the personality of each child.
 Comforters are a great example.
 Instead of purchasing the same spread for both beds, select coordinating linens that feature different patterns in a shared color palette.
 If your kids prefer totally different colors, unite their choices with a multi-colored rug.
-Use of white furniture helps provide consistency and gives children freedom to express themselves in other areas.
+Using white furniture helps provide consistency and gives children the freedom to express themselves in other areas.
 To help define individual spaces, paint or hang each name over the appropriate bed and install individual shelving or bookcases for favorite items.
 While separate homework stations can be part of the bedroom décor, you can also opt to set up study spaces in other areas of your home.
-See Clever Study Spaces for Kids for plenty other smart ideas.

 Activity Centers

 Depending on the children’s ages, the shared space can include a large table for crafts, Legos, science experiments, games, and tea parties.
-Additional kid-friendly favorites are a dress-up station; reading nook; music center, or TV and media console.
+Additional kid-friendly favorites include a dress-up station, reading nook, music center, or TV and media console.
 As your children grow and develop new interests, they can change the space, so it continues to be a place they want to be together.

 Today’s shared bedrooms are proving to be advantageous in helping siblings develop valuable life skills and form lasting bonds.
-To help facilitate a positive experience, the design of the room should allow for personal expression, while also encouraging collaboration.
-For more ideas on ways you can a create functional, stylish shared bedroom for your kids, visit Toll Brothers Children’s Rooms Pinterest board.
+To help facilitate a positive experience, the design of the room should allow for personal expression while also encouraging collaboration.
+For more ideas on ways you can create a functional, stylish shared bedroom for your kids, visit Toll Brothers Bedroom Design’s Pinterest board.

 This is such a sweet guide!
 I think a lot of those tips can actually carry over to dorm life, when you need to share a space with a roommate who you may have never met before.
 Coordinating decor with a roommate seems really popular, so working together to make the most of a shared space is really important.